a-trifyllis/eea-poc/src/app/dynamic-forms/README.md

 ### Rendering

 The rendering of the array is left to the user.
-To render for example a FormGroup which was created inside a FormArray, we must manually create a new dynamic form and explicitly pass the FormGroup and the GroupControl.
+To render for example a FormGroup which was created inside a FormArray, we must manually create a new dynamic form and explicitly pass the FormGroup and the `GroupControl`.

-To add a new element in the array after it was created initially (dynamic addition of array elements), the DynamicFormService must be used.
+To add a new element in the array after it was created initially (dynamic addition of array elements), the `DynamicFormService` must be used.
 The `toFormGroup` function must be called with arguments the new FormGroup and the FormArray (so as to add the new FormGroup to its parent):

 ```typescript